objectiphy/annotations/README.md

 # Objectiphy Annotations

 ## Description
-A standalone annotation reader that reads and parses annotations in PHP doc comments.
+A standalone attribute and annotation reader that reads attributes and parses annotations in PHP doc comments.
 Compatible with Doctrine, but does not require it, ie. it can be used in place of the Doctrine annotation reader, as long as you don't need nested annotations on a class (nested annotations on properties and methods are OK).
-Nested class annotations are not supported because Objectiphy does not need them, and other projects that currently rely on annotations will be moving to native PHP 8 attributes which do not support nested attributes at all, so it didn't seem worth the effort.
+Nested class annotations are not supported because Objectiphy does not need them, and native PHP 8 attributes do not support nesting.

 ## Why not just use Doctrine?